mayankroy/bionicHand/README.md

 # ProstheticHand
-firmware for robotics prosthetic limb
+Firmware for testing of sensor and actuators in a low cost robotics prosthetic limb.